Professor of History

 Teaching fields: Early America, History of the South, Women in America, Immigration, Slavery

-I have taught at Presbyterian College since 1997, so I have had the distinct pleasure of working with a great group of students and faculty over the past decade.
+I have taught at Presbyterian College since 1997, so I have had the distinct pleasure of working with a great group of students and faculty.
 My research field is American immigration history, particularly the movement of people from Sweden to America, but I have also developed interests in a number of other areas in American history.
-I teach American Colonial and Revolutionary History, History of the South, Women in American History, Young America, Immigration History, Slavery and Freedom in America, American history survey courses, as well as the Modern World, one of PC’s general education courses.
+I teach American Colonial and Revolutionary History, History of the South, Women in American History, Young America, Immigration History, Slavery and Freedom in America, American history survey courses, as well as the Rise of World Cultures and Ideas and the Modern World, which are PC’s general education courses.
 I have also led, with other faculty colleagues, travel courses to Oxford University and to the American West of Lewis and Clark.

 I received my B.A. in Swedish and economics with a minor in history at North Park University in Chicago, Illinois.
 It was at North Park that I came to understand the value of an education received at a small liberal arts college.
 I earned my M.A. and my Ph.D. from Northwestern University in Evanston, Illinois.
 Shortly after completing my doctorate, my husband, Charlie, and I moved to South Carolina where a few years later our son Karl was born.
 We now enjoy living near the Presbyterian College campus and feel very much at home in South Carolina.
 In 2007 I was named Presbyterian College’s Professor of the Year and received an Excellence in Teaching Award from the South Carolina Independent Colleges and Universities.